Fare avoidance: Ireland

 Except where specially authorised, passengers are not permitted to re-book at an intermediate station for the purpose of continuing their journey by the same train.
 Two or more tickets covering different portions of one journey are not available unless the fares paid for such tickets are equivalent in amount to the price of a single journey ticket between the same points.
 Any passenger using two or more tickets covering different portions of one journey will be liable to pay the full ordinary single fare for the journey made and he or she may be liable to prosecution.

 This is in direct contrast of Great Britain, which has specifically stated that such practices are legal in its National Rail network.

 Taiwan

 Taichung offers its residents a travel card which offers 10 km of free bus travel.
-Therefore, it is possible to travel in the city for free by just alighting short of 10 km limit, and change to another bus at that point.
+Therefore, it is possible to travel in the city for free by alighting just short of the 10 km limit, and changing to another bus at that point.